-Hi I’m Dr. Sabrina Stierwalt and I’m Everyday Einstein bringing you Quick and Dirty Tips to help you make sense of science.
+Hi I’m Dr. Sabrina Stierwalt and I’m Ask Science bringing you Quick and Dirty Tips to help you make sense of science.

 This weekend is International Women’s Day, a day for celebrating the contributions of women to our world and for drawing attention to the inequalities that women still face.
 So in that spirit, let’s brainstorm our favorite female scientists.
 I’ll give you a moment.

 If you named Marie Curie and then got stumped, then you probably read the same history and science textbooks that I did in school.
 What about Rosalind Franklin, Mary Anning, Rachel Carson, or Grace Hopper?
 (Fun fact: all of those women were honored with Google Doodles over the last year.)

 In the past, the work of female scientists may have been overlooked, but that is starting to change.
 One woman whose efforts are felt every time we go to the doctor with a bacterial infection or pop a B12 vitamin to promote a healthy brain is English chemist Dorothy Crowfoot Hodgkin..

 Using X-rays to Crack Nature's Codes